There’s a war on and I’m so glad I did what I did the day it began

 After that conversation it was clear that I need to pursue my own solutions.

-I made arrangements for three of our four youngest children to attend summer camp, reached out to someone regarding cleaning help, and opened a file for my twelve year old son at the local municipality office so that he can attend the full day school program.
+I made arrangements for three of our four youngest children to attend summer camp for a few weeks, reached out to someone regarding cleaning help, and opened a file for my twelve year old son at the local municipality office so that he can attend the full day school program.
 Relief was on the horizon.

-Wednesday night last week, I asked myself a thought provoking questions: “What would my ideal day look like?”
-My answer was, to spend time with my husband at the Kineret/Sea of Galillee, with no kids.
+Wednesday night last week, I asked myself a thought provoking question: “What would my ideal day look like?”
+My answer included spending time with my husband at the Kineret/Sea of Galillee, with no kids.
 I shared this with my husband and he immediately agreed to shift his schedule the next morning so we could do just that.

-First thing in the day after putting the kids on their school buses, we drove to the Kineret, where we were unexpectedly blessed with completely empty beaches in all directions.
+First thing Thursday morning after putting the kids on their school buses, we drove to the Kineret, where we were unexpectedly blessed with completely empty beaches in all directions.
 We didn’t swim, but sat with the water lapping at our feet while we enjoyed the sound of the waves, the beautiful views in every direction, and most of all, time together without interruption.
 It was peaceful and renewing.

-We had less than two hours together, but it was enough.
+We had less than two hours together, but it was enough for us to feel we had a mini-vacation.
 When we got home, he got to work and I decided to spend my time going slow before the kids were due home.
 Nothing externally had changed but we both felt filled up by our time together, and my life always feels better in every way when I have time to connect with my husband in a meaningful way.

 That night, I woke up to the sound of emergency sirens going off.
 While I was wondering if I needed to wake up all the children and move them to the safe room, an alert began beeping on my phone, notifying us there was imminent danger and we needed to be in proximity of a safe space.
 That alert alarmed and confused me since I’ve never received any message like this, and I didn’t understand why it was sent or what we were supposed to expect.

 I focused on getting the three youngest boys to the reinforced room (dd’s bedroom) as quickly as possible, while asking my husband and teen boys to put bedding in the room for all of us.
-They put down mattresses on the floor and we packed every inch of the room.
+They put down mattresses on the floor and we packed every inch of the room as we slept alongside one another.

 The next morning, dd7 exclaimed to me joyfully, “Thank you, Mommy, for everyone sleeping in my room last night!”

-When I saw how positively she processed the experience, it affirmed the calmness that we addressed the situation with.
-It’s critical to a child’s sense of security and safety that she feels her parents are capable of handling whatever is going on.
-Children take their cues from us, so if we don’t seem worried, neither are they.
+When I saw how positively she processed the experience of the nighttime alarms and everyone moving into her room, it affirmed that the children had perceived us calmly dealing with the situation.
+It’s critical to a child’s sense of security and safety that he feels his parents are capable of handling whatever is going on.
+Children take their cues from us, so if we don’t seem worried or alarmed, neither are they.

-I am grateful that shortly before the war with Iran began I had a couple of days to begin to mentally decompress.
+I am grateful that shortly before the war with Iran began I had a sliver of time to begin to mentally decompress.
 I’m very happy that I got to see my daughter and new granddaughter before this situation occurred, as it would be difficult to make the trip to Jerusalem now.
-And I’m extremely appreciative that my husband and I took the two hours to have what felt like a mini vacation.
+And I’m extremely appreciative that my husband and I took the two hours to have a micro getaway.

 The help I was working on isn’t an option any more.
 There will be no extended school days, there will be no summer camps, and there currently is no school at all.
 Though no one has said it officially, I assume the kids won’t be going back to school until the coming school year.